 A big part of my life revolves around computers.
 And they’re known for being temperamental.
 It’s my belief that there are several Gods, along with a host of spirits – envision the computer version of a dryad – that make the infernal things work (or not, as the case may be).
 With an average of 5 computers per person (that’s about one for every 125 square feet in our house), and more than one printer per person, keeping the computer Gods happy is a useful thing.
 We leave offerings of Doritos (the original flavor) and either Mountain Dew or beer for them – as often as we can remember to, at any rate.
 As long as we make our offerings fairly regularly, we have very few problems – and the times we’ve forgotten to leave our offerings, things have reminded us (like the week we had several hardware failures plus we broke 2 of our printers, one of which required 2 service calls and almost $1000 in consumable parts, plus cleaning lots of internal parts, to fix).

 I occasionally leave offerings for the spirits of my house – bread with honey and milk seem to work well when things keep getting lost.
 I burn incense, candles, and use other methods of communicating with my Gods as seems most appropriate.
 When I’m trying to do something specific, I look at how other cultures have worshipped similar Gods, and see what portion of those suggestions seems meaningful.

 Finally, I see this as a journey – nothing is set in stone, nothing is absolutely required or absolutely forbidden.
 What matters is my interactions with the Gods that seem most appropriate for my life, and most interested in interacting with me.
-The more I learn about other cultures and other means of worship, the more likely it is that I’ll get it right the first time when I’m interacting with a God or Goddess I’m just meeting for the first time.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+The more I learn about other cultures and other means of worship, the more likely it is that I’ll get it right the first time when I’m interacting with a God or Goddess I’m just meeting for the first time.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio